 Once the insurance company has all the necessary information, they will provide you with different SR-22 policies.
 Choose the one that best fits your needs and budget.
 Make sure to read the policy carefully and ask questions if you have any doubts.

 - Step 5: Pay for Your Policy

 After you have chosen an SR-22 policy, you will need to pay for it.
 Most insurance companies require you to pay the full premium upfront.
 Make sure to keep a copy of your payment receipt for your records.

 Once you have paid for your policy, the insurance company will provide your DMV with a copy of your SR-22 certificate.
 You cannot file this document yourself.
 Make sure to keep a copy of your SR-22 certificate in your vehicle, as well as with your driver’s license.

 How Long Will the SR-22 Be Required?

 How long you’ll be stuck having to carry the SR-22 filing will depend on the severity of the violation that required it in the first place.
 Of course, keeping your auto insurance in force will play a major role in the length of time you’ll need the filing.
-Typically, a period of three to five years is the norm with a DUI requiring the longest time penalty.
+Typically, a period of three to five years is the norm, with a DUI requiring the longest time penalty.

 Be sure to notify your insurance carrier promptly as soon as you no longer require the filing.
-It’s in your best interest since it could mean lowering your high rates to some that are more affordable or switching insurer to get the cheapest auto insurance rates.
+It’s in your best interest since it could mean lowering your high rates to some that are more affordable or switching insurers to get the cheapest auto insurance rates.

 Once you’re clear of the SR-22, do your best to keep your driving record clean so you can take advantage of the many discounts available.